drschille/CRDT-Server/specs.md

 ## 14) How Android & Web Clients Use It (multi-replica contract)

-* Maintain a local Automerge replica (`clientDoc`).
+* Maintain local Automerge replicas per subscribed document (registry, bulletins, each list).
-* On connect: open WS to `/ws`; receive `welcome` then `sync` messages until convergence (apply via `receiveSyncMessage`).
-Optionally render initial `snapshot` for faster UI.
+* On connect: open WS to `/ws`; receive `welcome`; immediately subscribe to registry + bulletins (and remembered list IDs).
+Apply `sync` messages via `receiveSyncMessage` until convergence.
+Render initial `snapshot` for faster UI.
-* Apply user edits optimistically: run `Automerge.change(clientDoc, ...)` immediately, update UI, enqueue domain action JSON to server for validation & persistence.
+* Apply user edits optimistically: mutate the specific document replica, update UI, then send the appropriate `*_action` message; also send sync payloads when available.
-* Periodically (or after each local change) attempt to produce a sync message: `generateSyncMessage(clientDoc, syncState)` and send `{ type: 'sync', data }` (base64).
+* Periodically (or after each change) run `generateSyncMessage(docReplica, docSyncState)` and send `{ type: 'sync', doc, data }` (base64).
-* On server `sync` replies, integrate and re-render only the affected posts.
+* On server `sync` replies, integrate only the affected document and re-render relevant views.
-* Offline: keep applying changes locally; buffer outgoing `sync` + domain actions; flush when connection restores.
+* Offline: keep applying changes locally per document; buffer outgoing `sync` + `*_action` messages; flush when connection restores.
-* Privacy: clients only store posts they are allowed to see (received via snapshots or sync convergence).
-Private posts of others never materialize locally.
+* Privacy: clients only subscribe to lists authorized by the registry filter; private lists and bulletins of others are never delivered.

 ---